 As with most states in the United States, assisted living and all senior care givers are heavily regulated and need to maintain up-to-date licenses each year in operation.
 All assisted living facilities in Alabama are subject to physical and routine inspections.
-Any new contruction or renovation projects must also be disclosed to the state for additional inspection.
-Strict standards are layed out by the state to ensure a high quality of care is provided for all residents of assisted living facilities in Alabama.
-Below you will find a list of other requirements the state of Alabama has for its assisted living facilities as laid out by th Alabama State Board of Health located in Montgomery, AL.
+Any new construction or renovation projects must also be disclosed to the state for additional inspection.
+Strict standards are laid out by the state to ensure a high quality of care is provided for all residents of assisted living facilities in Alabama.
+Below you will find a list of other requirements the state of Alabama has for its assisted living facilities as laid out by the Alabama State Board of Health located in Montgomery, AL.

 - Personnel and Training: An assisted living facility shall employ sufficient staff and ensure sufficient staff are on duty to meet the care needs of all residents twenty-four hours a day, seven days a week.

 - Records and Reports: The administrator shall prepare and file all records, or shall oversee the preparation and filing of records.
 This duty shall be assigned to other employees in the administrator’s absence.